 Let us help you get back to doing the things you love.
-To schedule a functional visual evaluation, call The Niagra Vision Therapy Centre at Dr. Hopkins & Associates today.
+To schedule a functional visual evaluation, call The St. Catharines Vision Therapy Centre at Dr. Hopkins & Associates Optometry today.

-The Niagra Vision Therapy Centre at Dr. Hopkins & Associates offers neuro-optometric rehabilitation therapy to patients from Niagara-on-the-Lake, Niagara Falls, Welland , and St. Catharine, Ontario and surrounding communities.
+The St. Catharines Vision Therapy Centre at Dr. Hopkins & Associates Optometry offers neuro-optometric rehabilitation therapy to patients from Niagara-on-the-Lake, Niagara Falls, Welland , and St. Catharines, Ontario and surrounding communities.

 - A: Neuro-optometrists help patients who’ve survived a stroke, sustained varying degrees of brain injury or have a neurological condition that impedes visual function.
 All of these conditions can adversely impact visual skills and may cause symptoms that hinder independent functioning and reduce one's quality of life.
 By rehabilitating the visual system, a neuro-optometrist can provide relief and promote a greater degree of recovery to these patients.